Skip to content ↓

 Literacy

-During the spring term, pupils will continue to develop their knowledge of spelling patterns and rules, they will be working towards using a variety of punctuation and enhancing their understanding and use of different grammatical terms.
-Children will look at ways to improve the quality of their sentences such as using conjunctions, fronted adverbials, apostrophes and inverted commas for direct speech.
-These are transferable skills which we hope will be applied to other curriculum subjects.
+During the summer term, pupils will continue to develop their knowledge of spelling patterns and rules, they will be consolidating their usage of a variety of punctuation and enhancing their knowledge of different grammatical terms.
+Children will look at ways to improve the quality of their sentences such as using commas, paragraphs, figurative language and powerful adjectives.
+These are all skills that they can transfer to different areas of the curriculum. such as using commas, paragraphs, figurative language and powerful adjectives.

 Music